-Were you following the story of the body found in Lake Michigan last summer?
+Were you following the story of the body found in Lake Michigan a few summers ago?
 As a snowbird who spends my summers in Michigan, and as a mystery/thriller/suspense author, the story of course caught my interest.

 Michael Flint of Trace Evidence and Blood Trails specializes in finding mysterious people, dead or alive.
 This real life true crime case might have come straight from one of Flint’s adventures.
 Here’s how it unfolded: